lyft/cartography/docs/root/modules/duo/config.md

 .. _duo_config:

-Follow these steps to analyze BigFix objects with Cartography.
+Follow these steps to analyze Duo objects with Cartography.

 1. Prepare a [admin api creds](https://duo.com/docs/adminapi).
 1. Pass the Duo api host name to the `--duo-api-hostname` CLI arg.